Royal Order of Saint George for the Defense of the Immaculate Conception: Establishment

 The Order was organised in three Grand Priories: Upper Bavaria, Lower Bavaria and Upper Palatinate.
 The rank of the Grand Prior was limited to the princes of Bavaria.
-Knights were promoted to Commanders and Commanders to Knight Commander alternating by the Grand Master (de grâce) and by seniority (de justice).
+Knights were promoted to Commanders and Commanders to Grand Commander alternating by the Grand Master (de grâce) and by seniority (de justice).

 The statutes in forty articles dedicate the members to an ardent Christian devotion unparalleled among institutions founded in the eighteenth century, the age of the Enlightenment.
 They require that the knights "must honour God above all else; You must be strong in faith in Our Lord Jesus Christ, honor your Sovereign Lord, love and respect him and his royal prerogatives" and replicate promises made at the Tomb.

-Due its statutes, the order was originally a dynastic (elector, later king as Grand Master, princes as Grand Priors), a religious (Defense of the Immaculate Conception), and an Order of Merit (promotion of every second Knight Commander and Commander by the Grand Master; limitation of different grades) at the same time.
+Due its statutes, the order was originally a dynastic (elector, later king as Grand Master, princes as Grand Priors), a religious (defense of the Immaculate Conception), and an order of merit (promotion of every second Grand Commander and Commander by the Grand Master; limitation of different grades) at the same time.